All Products

 </dependency>

-A tracer can be used to create spans to record distributed operation time, transmit data across servers in pass-through mode by using the Extract or Inject method, or specify the current span.
-The tracer also contains data such as the endpoint used for data reporting, local IP address, sampling rate, and service name.
+Create and register a global tracer.
+The tracer handles span creation, context propagation (via Extract and Inject), and specifying the current span.
+It also contains data such as the endpoint used for data reporting, local IP address, sampling rate, and service name.
 You can adjust the sampling rate to reduce the overheads caused by data reporting.

 // Replace manualDemo with your application name.